hoprnet/gnosis-vpn-client-system-service/ONBOARDING.md

 6. After someone picked up your public key and added it to our session servers you will get your device IP back via your drop location.

-7. Open `/etc/gnosisvpn/config.toml` in edit mode and provide your entry node credentials.
+7. Copy [sample config](./sample.config.toml) to `/etc/gnosisvpn/config.toml` and open it in edit mode.

 Uncomment `entryNode` section and adjust values as needed: